- Entertainment and Media»

 Deliverance signed with the then-hot Christian metal label Intense Records and released their self titled debut album in 1989.
 Produced by thrash guru Bill Metoyer, who'd previously worked with such mosh-worthy bands as Sacred Reich, D.R.I. and Flotsam and Jetsam, Deliverance's crunching musical attack and positive message garnered rave reviews in both the Christian and secular metal press.
 Former Recon axeman George Ochoa took over Glenn Rogers' guitar position on the follow up, 1990's classic Weapons Of Our Warfare - an epic thrash platter that is widely considered to be the Master of Puppets of the Christian metal movement.
 A video for Weapons' title track got some play on MTV's "Headbanger's Ball" and legend has it that Metallica drummer Lars Ulrich himself gave the clip a thumbs-up.
 Weapons was Deliverance's high water mark, racking up over 100,000 in sales - an astounding number considering that the album was distributed mainly within Christian book and music store channels rather than "secular" record stores.
 Ochoa's Recon bandmate Mike Grato took over bass duties on 1991's What A Joke, an album that ruffled some feathers in Deliverance's conservative fan base due to the sarcastically humorous lyrics and some controversial song choices, like a metalized version of the Christmas standard "Silent Night" (?) and a cover of Black Sabbath's "After Forever."

 Hoping to stretch their creative muscles and be seen as more than just the "Christian version of Metallica," 1992's Stay of Execution marked Deliverance's first major change in their musical direction, pulling back on the accelerator and adding progressive touches to their still-aggressive delivery.
 1993's Learn, '94's River Disturbance and '95's Camelot In Smithereens were marked by near-constant lineup changes (aside from main man Brown) and continued the expansion of Deliverance's sonic palette, mixing influences from the Goth, alternative, electronic and industrial music scenes into the band's prog-flavored soup.
-When Intense Records closed up shop in 1995 Deliverance went on an indefinite hiatus, citing burnout with the meat-grinder mentality of the music industry.
+When Intense Records closed up shop in 1995, Brown put Deliverance on hiatus, citing burnout with the meat-grinder mentality of the music industry.

 Ya Can't Keep A Good Band Down...